numba/numba/docs/source/developer/contributing.rst

 All Python code should follow :pep:`8`.
 Our C code doesn't have a well-defined coding style (would it be nice to follow :pep:`7`?).
+Code and documentation should generally fit within 80 columns, for maximum readability with all existing tools (such as code review UIs).

 Numba uses `Flake8 <http://flake8.pycqa.org/en/latest/>`_ to ensure a consistent Python code format throughout the project. ``flake8`` can be installed